quiltdata/quilt/docs/Catalog/Qurator.md

 Quilt web catalog.
 It allows users to interact with Quilt packages and search functionality through natural language.
-Qurator Omni leverages advanced models like Claude, integrated via Amazon Bedrock, enabling users to query, retrieve, and summarize data instead of having click through the GUI.
+Qurator Omni leverages advanced models like Claude, integrated via Amazon Bedrock, enabling users to query, retrieve, and summarize data instead of having to click through the GUI.

 ## What is Qurator Omni?